-If a new outdoor view cam pops up in British Columbia, or if any of these links become inactive, please let me, Kat (Kathryn), know at hepkat at telemark dot net.
+If a new outdoor view cam pops up in British Columbia, or if any of these links become inactive, please let me, Kat (Kathryn), know at Kattorvick at Gmail dot com.

-Looking north at the east cruise ship berth, Burrard Inlet and North Shore mountains at Canada Place:
+Canada Place: Looking north at east cruise ship berth, Burrard Inlet, North Shore mountains:

 Looking northwest at Downtown from False Creek South:

 Marpole neighbourhood of South Vancouver, facing west (I think; will have to ask Tak):

 More traffic cams!
 Plus current/recent traffic conditions in text: